 WARNING

-Hiring of ghost writer(s) for solving the assignment(s) will debar the students from award of degree/certificate, if found at any stage.
+Hiring of ghost writer(s) for solving the assignment(s) will debar the students from the award of a degree/certificate, if found at any stage.

-As per AIOU plagiarism policy, submitting assignments borrowed or copies/stolen from others as one’s own will be penalized.
+As per the AIOU plagiarism policy, submitting assignments borrowed or copies/stolen from others as one’s own will be penalized.

-Hence you are advised to write your assignments in your own words, don’t copy others’ assignments and don’t hire/ pay anyone for writing your course assignments otherwise you will be deemed as fail in your assignment (s).
+Hence, you are advised to write your assignments in your own words, not to copy others’ assignments, and don’t hire/ pay anyone for writing your course assignments; otherwise, you will be deemed to have failed your assignment (s).

 Course: Research Methods in Mass Communication – II (9278) Semester: Spring, 2026